 The Reports module should provide merchants with comprehensive and customizable reports on various aspects of their business, including Orders, Settlements, Transactions, Refunds, Bulk Refunds, Payments, and Chargebacks.

-Specification for Merchant roles (e.g., Group admin, Merchant, User) have access to generate and view reports.
+Specification for Merchant roles (e.g., Group user ID, Merchant User) have access to generate.

+Group User ID can download the report based on merchant id or for all MID’s associated with them.

+Super ID and user id can generate the report for their MID only.
+They have no option for filtering the MID

-88.1.1 – Order reports
+8.1.1 – Order reports